afropiloto/paperless-platform/README.md

 5. Virus Scan
     * Need to integrate Virus Scan into Registration documents upload
     * Need to integrate Virus Scan into Trade Documents File upload
-6. Account Analytics
-   - analytics (last period stats) and latest n-docs for Trade Documents
-   - analytics (last period stats) and latest n-docs for Finance Deals
-7. Update ReadMe with set up & deployment information
+6. Update ReadMe with set up & deployment information
-8. Write Service and Controller Tests
+7. Write Service and Controller Tests
     * Can we get Cursor to create the tests?

 # Platform Deployment